 Predestination Problem Solved – How I Got Free of

-the Cognitive Dissonance Caused By the Predestination Dilemma (My Explanation
+the Cognitive Dissonance Caused By the Predestination Dilemma, by John Lilley

 In the course of our email conversation this man I call “Joe” (not his real name) demanded that I “debunk Romans 9”.
 I replied, “God forbid that I should ‘debunk’ Scripture; I will interpret Romans 9 using common sense based rules of communication and Scriptural interpretation to the best of my ability.”
 I am keeping my word – and in the process I hope to explain to you, my readers, a vital Scriptural interpretation rule, which I will reveal/state at the end of this article, while also removing any confusion you might’ve had about Romans 9 (a classic predestination passage that gives Christians fits trying to explain without making God seem like a monster or blatantly taking an eraser to certain plain statements in the chapter).

 By the way, I must point out that I also asked “Joe” to debunk the points in my free book Hell Is a Mistranslation if he could.
 He has not done so; as far as I know he still refuses to read the book.
+(Apparently the most important subject in the world and the most important subject in the Bible, the ultimate destinies of billions of precious people, is not worth his time.)
 However, he demanded that I “debunk” Romans 9.
-So I am, unlike him, obeying 1 Thessalonians 5:21 (“test everything”) and Proverbs 18:13 (“don’t answer a matter until you have heard it out fully”) and attempting to answer his interpretation of and assumptions about Romans 9 with my own explanation of the passage.
+So I am obeying 1 Thessalonians 5:21 (“test everything”) and Proverbs 18:13 (“don’t answer a matter until you have heard it out fully”) and attempting to answer his interpretation of and assumptions about Romans 9 with my own explanation of the passage.

 Romans 9 – A Classic Predestination Passage…How Can We Read This Passage Without Thinking That God Is a Monster?